benroberts999/ampsci/doc/ampsci_input.md

         If core is not given, guesses core configuration and runs using V^N approximation.
         Examples:
         ./ampsci Cs
-            - Runs ampsci for Cs using Hartree Fock (V^N) approximation ./ampsci Cs [Xe] 6sd5d
+            - Runs ampsci for Cs using Hartree-Fock (V^N) approximation ./ampsci Cs [Xe] 6sd5d
-            - Runs ampsci for Cs using Hartree Fock with Xe-like core and valence states up to n=6 for s,p-states and n=5 for d-states
+            - Runs ampsci for Cs using Hartree-Fock with Xe-like core and valence states up to n=6 for s,p-states and n=5 for d-states

     -v (--version)